bobokapi/MRPrimes/readme.txt

 or generally:
 offset = (n mod p + ((n mod p) mod 2) * p) / 2

-MRPrimes finds and employs the offsets for the first 10 odd primes only.
+MRPrimes finds and employs the offsets for the first 100 odd primes.